Home Greek Winter Camping

 The Kampingplatz offers a choice of neighbours from a range of countries.

-However, in winter you can also find empty spaces in a remote corner!
+However, in winter you can also find an empty space in a remote corner!

 10_Neighbours.JPG